-iii. (very common) from the Gaussian approximation to the relevant discrete or continuous distribution - by using (an estimate of) the standard deviation of the sampling variation in question and assuming the variation is reasonably symmetric and bell-shaped [every sampling distribution has a standard deviation - its just that it isn't very useful if the distribution is quite skewed or heavy-tailed].
+- iii. (very common) from the Gaussian approximation to the relevant discrete or continuous distribution by using (an estimate of) the standard deviation of the sampling variation in question and assuming the variation is reasonably symmetric and bell-shaped [every sampling distribution has a standard deviation but it isn't very useful if the distribution is quite skewed or heavy-tailed].
 We give a special name (standard error) to the standard deviation of a sampling distribution in order to distinguish it from the measure of variability of individuals.
-Interestingly, we haven't given a special name to the square of the SD of a statistic - we use Variance to denote both $SE^2$ and $SD^2$ .
+Interestingly, we haven't given a special name to the square of the SD of a statistic we use Variance to denote both $SE^2$ and $SD^2$ . - iv. jack-knife (only for variance), or bootstrap (more detailed picture)